 Crockpot Pumpkin Butter

-It's super simple; pop the ingredients in the slow cooker, give it a good stir, and make sure you stir it once an hour for the 3 hours or so that it for cooking!
+It's an easy recipe!
+Just pop the ingredients in the slow cooker, give it a good stir, and make sure you stir it once an hour for the 3 hours or so that it for cooking!
 Refrigerate leftovers for up to 2 weeks or in the freezer to preserve it.

 Mummy Meatballs - these are the perfect finger food for your Halloween party!
 Skewer that delicious-looking mummy head and plop it in some sauce for a delicious savory treat.

 Don't worry—you don't have to fuss with homemade meatballs, although you could if you wanted to.
 We've gone the simple route with frozen meatballs, store-bought pie crust, and jarred marinara sauce with green or black olives for eyes.

 Psst… if you do get a craving for homemade meatballs, these turkey meatballs are amazing!